Joint Tenants vs Tenants in Common

 You can technically get a separate mortgage if you are buying a property as tenants in common.
 Most of the time, though, lenders prefer you to have a joint mortgage.

-With a joint application, you can often borrow more thanks to a combined, higher, income.
-Providers typically lend 4-4.5 your annual salary and for joint applicants both incomes can be used for this calculation, usually meaning you can borrow more for your mortgage.
-Plus, your deposit amount may be more too, which can improve your loan-to-value (LTV) ratio, making you eligible for better rates.
+With a joint application, you can often borrow more thanks to a combined, higher income.
+Providers typically lend 4-4.5 your annual salary, and for joint applicants, both incomes can be used for this calculation, usually meaning you can borrow more for your mortgage.
+Plus, your deposit amount may be more, which can improve your loan-to-value (LTV) ratio, making you eligible for better rates.

-If you’d like to see how much you could potentially borrow for a joint mortgage, use our calculator below.
+Use our calculator below to see how much you could potentially borrow for a joint mortgage.

 Mortgage Affordability Calculator